Treraer/SIIGE-Simple-Intuitive-Inky-Game-Engine/README.md

 # Planned Features and those which I am thinking about:

 * Implement treasure pool to get items after a treasure has been found on the map
+* Split all files, functions, etc. to their own files for better readability?

 If empty, suggest something and maybe the brain will be able to compute it.